 We arrived at the ER, where I swear the intake lady could not have moved slower.
 Got up to labor/delivery and luckily my MD was on call, but they still needed an anesthesiologist.
 One did show up after my water broke and my urge to push was near impossible to resist.
 Everyone thanked him for coming, I being quite snarky at that point, said that he could have gotten there faster.

 Emergency C-Section #2 finally commenced.
-My husband was by my side while the drugs took effect and we began to get Big-C into this big world.
-Thank goodness he was there, I tend to panic when the epidural makes me feel like I can’t take a full breath.
+The drugs took effect and we began to get Big-C into this big world.
 Then I heard it, Big-C let out a good scream and I think he might have been peeing all over too!
 Big-C was born a red head.
 SURPRISE!
 We have very few red heads in our family, but here he was and he was perfect.

 They got him cleaned up, while I got stitched up and we rolled back to our room.
 I tried to feed him, but had a little trouble latching.
 I wasn’t worried I had the same trouble with our first.
 They wanted to let me rest and give Bid-C a good once over.